kisyoshi21/cloud-computing-activities/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

-#  Build the Cloud Infrastructure Blueprint
+#  Laboratory Activity 2: Build the Cloud Infrastructure Blueprint

 ##  Overview
 This laboratory activity focuses on investigating cloud infrastructure components and understanding how compute, storage, networking, and identity services work together in a cloud environment.
 Through hands-on exploration of a live cloud server, we bridged theoretical cloud concepts with real-world infrastructure configurations.